VeinDevTtv/menaa_linktree/README.md

 2. How it works

-   - `components/event-announcer.tsx` runs client-side and schedules three GETs to `/api/announce` at 2PM, 3PM, and 5PM PT.
+   - `components/event-announcer.tsx` can run client-side and schedule GETs to `/api/announce` at specific times.
    - The API route `GET /api/announce?phase=pre|start|end` sends the corresponding message to Discord.
    - LocalStorage is used to avoid duplicate sends on the same device.

-3. Timezone

-   - Hardcoded for the mixer date: 2PM, 3PM, 5PM in `America/Los_Angeles`.
+3. Setup for new events

+   - Update the event details in `/api/announce/route.ts` (event URL, key, start time)
-   - Adjust dates/times in `components/event-announcer.tsx` for future events.
+   - Update the announcement times in `components/event-announcer.tsx` for the specific event
+   - Times are configured for `America/Los_Angeles` timezone